Guide

 Report contents

-• Plain-English summary for each hazard layer checked
+• Plain-English summary for each hazard layer checked in your city

 • Shareable report link for partners, agents, or your lawyer